What Are Market Bubbles? [And How to Identify Them]

 If a central bank suspects that an asset price bubble is forming, it may take steps to try to stop it from growing.

-For example, the central bank might raise interest rates or impose restrictions on lending.
+The central bank might raise interest rates or impose restrictions on lending.

-However, central bank policy is often too broad to target bubbles directly.
+Central bank policy is often too broad to target bubbles directly.

 This is because asset bubbles often develop in certain pockets of an economy but not others.